AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 * G3D parsing support
 * "Pick your song" via serial support.
 * Full playback speed, even for songs with large PCM samples.

+This project was built using PlatformIO for Atom.